Microstressors

 Is this a perfect model?
 Dunno; for one thing we have allowed for the possibility of 50-50 “minorities” to ask one another about things; Is that reasonable?

-OK, this is just a mental model, not a real data-driven research project, but I find this is helpful to cultivate empathy for things that are stressful just because of frequency.
-Anyway, it is a good for making something clear — if you are in a majority group, people in minority groups around you might be having an awkward question asked of them at a hundred times the rate (for example) that you get asked that awkward question.
+This is just a stylized model, not a real data-driven research project, but I find this is helpful to cultivate empathy for things that are stressful just because of frequency.
+Anyway, it is good for making something clear — if you are in a majority group, people in minority groups around you might be having an awkward question asked of them at a hundred times the rate (for example) that you get asked that awkward question.
 If you are the trailblazing visible minority member you might need to explain yourself 98 times in a 100-person firm.
-At 5 minutes per conversation, that is more than 8 hours of explaining your ethic background.
+At 5 minutes per conversation, that is more than 8 hours of explaining your ethnic background.
 If you are from a majority group you usually don’t need to think about having that conversation on repeat every time you change workplace.

-That experience, admittedly, was as a high-status outsider, which might be substantially different the experience of a low-status outsider from a vulnerable or oppressed group.
+That experience, admittedly, was as a high-status outsider, which might be different to the experience of a low-status outsider from a vulnerable or oppressed group.
 If those conversations were more regularly hostile or even ambivalent it would be worse.

 Listening to people talk about this, the kind of conversations that minority group members tend to experience as stressors are broader than explaining their own background.
 It is more about ambiguity and awkwardness and signals that can be misunderstood cross-culturally.